From old-school calipers to space-age vessels, find out which method for measuring body fat is the most accurate

 2 of 7All photos

-Often seen in gyms, handheld devices like the Omron use the same principle as the body fat scales but they suffer from the same reliability issues as the at-home scales and can fluctuate wildly depending on your hydration level.
+Often seen in gyms, handheld devices like the Omron use the same principle as the body fat percentage scales but they suffer from the same reliability issues as the at-home scales and can fluctuate wildly for measuring body fat depending on your hydration level.
 While they are easy to use—just grab the handles and hold!—they can also be pricey.
 Plus, they can't tell the difference between visceral and subcutaneous fat.

 3 of 7All photos